Updated: May 20

 The OU now has a Visual Online Platform where students meet, chat, attend tutorials and deal with any other OU business.
 This means I can do everything from the comfort of my home without bothering about transport and access.
 Online education opens the door for all students, no matter their ability, and removes all barriers to getting an education.

-I still have the total determination and passion to fulfil my academic potential and dream.
+I still have the total determination and passion to fulfill my academic potential and dream.
 I just applied to study for my PhD with the OU.

 My message to anyone would be to follow your dreams and achieve what you want.